gamedev4995/Challenge-5/README.md

 ---

   ### > Look
-For the player to look around, we started off by adding the following variables:
+For the player to look around, we started off by adding two variables, once public called 'rotationSpeed' and a private one called 'lookValue'.

 <img width="600" alt="Screenshot 2024-10-12 220221" src="https://github.com/user-attachments/assets/652ef5ad-d44e-4241-a473-13aae004e5eb">

+___Note:___ In Unity, be sure to add a desired value for rotation speed.

 Then, we added the following OnLook function, based on the Look action already established by Unity: